mlocardpaulet/TCR_ABStim2018/README.md

 I performed a pairwise correlation analysis on the regulated phosphorylation sites.
 This is in the folder `CorrelationAnalysis`.
 !-->

-## "Bonus"" scripts:
+## "Bonus" scripts:

-It is possible to use the document `Bonus_` to generate the plots of all multiply phosphorylated sites.
+It is possible to use the document `Bonus_MultiplePhosphorylations.Rmd/html` to generate the plots of all multiply phosphorylated sites.
 I used this to control if these did not lead to biased quantifications. *To run this script, you need to create the following path (empty): `Figures/Kinetics/`, and install the appropriate packages (see below).* It will generate the plots of all the multiply-phosphorylated peptides (and corresponding singly-phosphorylated peptides) in the empty path (one .pdf per protein).
 Session info (packages to load):
 ```
 R version 3.5.2 (2018-12-20)